 We develop a novel approach for estimating spatially dispersed community-level participation in mass protest.
 This methodology is used to investigate factors associated with participation in the `March to Save America’ event in Washington, D.C. on January 6, 2021.
 This study combines granular location data from more than 40 million mobile devices with novel measures of community-level voting patterns, the location of organized hate groups, and the entire georeferenced digital archive of the social media platform Parler.
 We find evidence that partisanship, socio-political isolation, proximity to chapters of the Proud Boys organization, and the local activity on Parler are robustly associated with protest participation.
+Evidence from communities with close election outcomes in 2020 suggests narrow losses by Trump triggered a spike in participation.
 Our research fills a prominent gap in the study of collective action: identifying and studying communities involved in mass-scale events that escalate into violent insurrection.